jamsch/expo-speech-recognition/.changeset/eleven-moments-stick.md

 "expo-speech-recognition": minor
 ---

-Added `iosVoiceProcessingEnabled` option to prevent microphone feedback for iOS
+Added `iosVoiceProcessingEnabled` option to prevent microphone feedback from speakers for iOS